digital-asset/daml/compatibility/README.md

    1. Start sandbox of that SDK version.

-   2. Run a custom Scala binary that interacts with the ledger and records results.
+   2. Run a custom Scala binary that interacts with the ledger to create contracts, exercise choices and query the ACS and the transaction service.

    3. Validates the results.
 This includes verifying that the transaction streams are the same after the migration and that the